Cricket legends Shoaib and Pietersen thrilled spectators in exhibition match at Sheikh Zayed Cricket Stadium in Abu Dhabi

 Sports fans were also treated to live performances by a number of celebrities, including comedian Rauf Lala, Bollywood actress Riya Sen, in addition to Bollywood performers.

-The increasingly popular Sprite Cricket Stars tournament, which saw over 420 teams this year, is another excellent example of Coca-Cola’s commitment to encouraging an active and healthy lifestyle in all the communities we proudly serve.
+The increasingly popular Sprite Cricket Stars tournament, which saw over 420 teams this year, is another excellent example of

 More on Journey